Congress’ year-end bill clears FAA to certify Boeing 737 MAX 7, 10 unchanged

-In the early hours of Tuesday morning in Washington D.C., Congressional leaders reached agreement on an end-of-year government spending bill that includes an amendment to give Boeing the clearance it needs to get its 737 MAX 7 and MAX 10 jets certified without further changes.
+In the early hours of Tuesday morning in Washington D.C., congressional leaders reached agreement on an end-of-year government spending bill that includes an amendment to give Boeing the clearance it needs to get its 737 MAX 7 and MAX 10 jets certified without further changes.

-The wording of the amendment ensures a deadline included in legislation passed in 2020 does not apply to the MAX 7 or MAX 10.
+The wording of the amendment ensures a deadline included in legislation passed in 2020 does not apply to the MAX 7 and MAX 10 models that have yet to enter service.

-Otherwise, with the deadline passed, the Federal Aviation Administration could not have certifyied those planes to fly passengers without an extensive design upgrade to the airplane systems that alert the crew when something goes wrong in flight.
+Absent that waiver, with the deadline passed, the Federal Aviation Administration could not certify those two planes to fly passengers without an extensive design upgrade to the airplane systems that alert the crew when something goes wrong in flight.

 While the crew alerting system upgrade won’t be required, the language in the new end-of-year bill does include a condition proposed earlier this month by U.S. Sen. Maria Cantwell that will require all airlines to retrofit two specific safety enhancements.